-BUDGETS
+1. BUDGETS

 Formal budgetary integration is employed as a management control device.
 Budgets are adopted on a basis consistent with generally accepted accounting principles.
-An annual budget is adopted for all funds.
+An annual budget is adopted for all funds except the Capital Improvements Fund.
 The annual budget lapses at fiscal year end.

-The Public Building Commission prepares an operating budget which summarizes the budget units, and recommends the proposed appropriations.
+The Public Building Commission prepares an operating budget which summarizes the budget units and recommends the proposed appropriations.
 The appropriations are approved by the Board of Commissioners and may be amended by the Board of Commissioners.
 Expenditures may not exceed the budget at the fund level.
 During the period, no budget amendments were approved.